-This course is designed to provide the student with an overview of the international marketing arena.
-The course deals with all aspects of marketing from an international perspective and pre-pares students to deal with foreign competitive situations and international opportunities.
+This course is designed to provide the student with an overview of international marketing.
+The course deals with all aspects of marketing from an international perspective and prepares students to deal with foreign competitive situations and international opportunities.
 It also includes material on e-commerce and internet marketing.
 It offers practical hands-on exposure to marketing challenges faced by Canadian small and medium-sized businesses.

 - Apply the key terms, definitions, and concepts used in marketing with an international perspective.

 - Compare the value of developing global awareness vs. a local perspective in marketing.

 - Evaluate different cultural, political, and legal environments influencing international trade.

 - Distinguish the advantages and disadvantages Canadian products and services possess in international marketing in both emerging markets and mature markets.

 - Explain the impact of global and regional influences on products and services for consumers and businesses.

 - Apply basic internationally oriented marketing strategies (total product concept, pricing, place, and promotion).

 - Understand the importance of the Internet for global business.

 - Explain the differences in negotiating with marketing partners from different countries and the implications for the marketing strategies (4Ps).